-The Supreme Court has rejected the Independent State Legislature theory
+The Supreme Court has rejected the independent state legislature theory

 Conservative Justices Clarence Thomas, Samuel Alito and Neil Gorsuch dissented.

 The North Carolina legislature, backed by the Republican National Committee, read that clause as meaning that only the state legislature may make election rules, unless the Congress of the United States passes contrary legislation.
-In its most extreme form, that would have left both state courts and governors out of their traditional roles--with courts unable rule on state constitutional provisions or other laws involving elections, and governors suddenly deprived of their veto powers.
+In its most extreme form, that would have left both state courts and governors out of their traditional roles — with courts unable to rule on state constitutional provisions or other laws involving elections and governors suddenly deprived of their veto powers.

-Opposing the ISL theory in the Supreme Court were not only Democratic partisans, but a vast array of election law experts, important scholars on the left and right, judges appointed by both Republicans and Democrats, and the Conference of State Chief Justices, representing the chiefs in all 50 states.
+Opposing the independent state legislature theory in the Supreme Court were not only Democratic partisans, but a vast array of election law experts, important scholars on the left and right, judges appointed by both Republicans and Democrats, and the Conference of State Chief Justices, representing the chiefs in all 50 states.

 North Carolina has been in the eye of election storms before.
-In 2019, the U.S. Supreme Court, by a 5-to-4 vote, ruled that while partisan gerrymandering may be "incompatible with democratic principles," the federal courts are powerless to rule on such "political questions."
-But Chief Justice Roberts, writing for the majority, pointed to other remedies — specifically state legislation or state constitutional provisions "to limit partisan considerations in redistricting."
-Unlike the federal constitution, state constitutions often have provisions that limit state legislatures ability to engage in partisan gerrymandering.
+In 2019, the U.S. Supreme Court, by a 5-4 vote, ruled that while partisan gerrymandering may be "incompatible with democratic principles," the federal courts are powerless to rule on such "political questions."
+But Roberts, writing for the majority, pointed to other remedies — specifically state legislation or state constitutional provisions "to limit partisan considerations in redistricting."
+Unlike the federal Constitution, state constitutions often have provisions that limit state legislatures' ability to engage in partisan gerrymandering.

 This story will be updated.